-During the period under review, overall STDC demonstrated a good level of environmental and high level of administrative performance with the resource consents as defined in Section 1.1.4.
-As outlined within Section 2 of this report, various structures need maintenance work to improve overall environmental performance.
+During the period under review, overall STDC demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in Section 1.1.4.
+As outlined within Section 3.1 of this report, maintenance was carried out on a number of structures during the year to improve their condition.

-3.5 Recommendations from the 2017-2018 Report
+3.5 Recommendations from the 2018-2019 Annual Report

-In the 2017-2018 Report, it was recommended:
+In the 2018-2019 Annual Report, it was recommended:

-- 1. THAT STDC should submit a plan to the Council detailing how further monitoring will be implemented to adequately assess the effects of the different coastal structures. - 2.
-THAT STDC should notify the Council via email to worknotification@trc.govt.nz prior to and following any maintenance work on coastal structures. - 3.
-THAT STDC should provide a summary of maintenance of coastal structures on an annual basis (preferably at the end of the monitoring period in July). - 4.
-THAT the option for a review of resource consents in June 2019, as set out in condition 5 of consent 6736-1, and condition 3 of consent 5512-2, not be exercised, on the grounds that the consents were adequately preventing adverse environmental effects.
+- 1. THAT an annual site visit is carried out by Council staff on all coastal structures in the South Taranaki district.
+These visits should include photographs from pre-determined photo control points. - 2.
+THAT additional visits and photographs should be taken by Council staff following any alterations or additions, and after major storms. - 3.
+THAT STDC should notify the Council via email to worknotification@trc.govt.nz prior to and following any maintenance work on coastal structures. - 4.
+THAT STDC should provide a summary of maintenance of coastal structures on an annual basis (preferably at the end of the monitoring period in July).